What Is Numerology?

 What numerology is

 In modern usage, it usually means translating a name or birth date into a number pattern and then reading that pattern for themes about character, timing, tendency, or life direction.
-A profile such as Life Path 1 only makes sense after the reader can see which calculation produced it.
+A profile such as an initiating life-path profile only makes sense after the reader can see which calculation produced it.

 That makes numerology part method and part interpretation.
 A number does not speak on its own.

-It has meaning only inside a system that decides how the number is produced, what question it answers, and how far the interpretation should go.
+It has meaning only inside a system that decides how the number is produced, what question it answers, and how far the interpretation can go.

 "The moment a numerology page hides the method, it stops being reference material and becomes pure assertion."